Getting Started

 What you'll be able to do

-Specifically, by the end of the course you should be able to:
+By the end of the course you should be able to:

 • Tell the difference between quality and AI slop — and engineer for quality.